dopecodez/pingman/CONTRIBUTING.md

 # Contributing

 We welcome patches and features.
 There are however a few things that are required before your pull request can be merged.
-Make sure you cut a branch from develop and all PRs pointed towards develop.
+Fork the repo, make your changes and put your PR back to `master`.

 # Tests